flinq-ingenieria/odoo-zverp-modules/README.md

 # odoo-zverp-modules Repository

 This repository contains various Odoo modules that enhance functionality in different areas such as invoicing, contact management, sales, and accounting.
-Each module is described below in both English and Spanish.

 ## Modules